mistakelly/mistakelly/README.md

 Full-Stack Engineer
 -------------------
 🌟 Passionate educator and coding enthusiast! 💻 Teaching brings me immense joy, and I'm in love with C programming, seems I have fallen inlove with Python 🐍🤣.
-Programming is not just a skill; it's my life's heartbeat. ❤️ Planning on sharing my knowledge on CSFree, A YouTube channel where I intend to spread coding for free to everybody! cause that's what gives me happiness 💃 🚀 Let's learn, grow and drink BOBO together! 🫂 🌐 #CSFree.
+Programming is not just a skill; it's my life's heartbeat. ❤️ Finally launched my Youtube Channel CSFree 💃🏽, A YouTube channel where I intend to spread coding for free to everybody! cause that's what gives me happiness 💃 🚀 Let's learn, grow and drink BOBO together! 🫂 🌐 #CSFree.

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [kelvinokoye413@gmail.com](mailto:kelvinokoye413@gmail.com)